cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

      1. AWS is a big bitch, so acquires hardware on the cheap, b.
   3. Stop guessing capacity
      1. Own nothing.
 Lease everything.
-     2. Pay only for what you consumer, when you consume it
+     2. Pay only for what you consume, when you consume it
   4. Increase speed and agility
   5. Stop spending money running and maintaining data centers
   6. Go global in minutes

 #### Virtualization Basics

-- `Virtualization` *is one of the core techologies that has enabled cloud computing to go mainstream and has given birth to cloud providers such as AWS, Microsoft Azure, and Google Cloud Platform (GCP)
+- `Virtualization` *is one of the core techologies that has enabled cloud computing to go mainstream* and has given birth to cloud providers such as AWS, Microsoft Azure, and Google Cloud Platform (GCP)
 - `Hypervisors` have made it possible to emulate the physical hardware components of a single physical server as multiple virtual components (`Virtual Machines (VMs)`)
 - A `hypervisor` is essentially a piece of software that sits between the actual physical hardware and the VMs
 - AWS Management Console, CLI (command-line interface), APIs (application programming interfaces)